 Before going to Israel we really weren’t sure what to expect, as a matter of fact you could say we didn’t have any expectations at all other than we were excited for the food and to experience a new place.
-Our friends and families were concerned about our visit, we had to keep assuring them we would be fine and that Israel isn’t dangerous despite what they’ve heard on the media or whatever it was that gave them the idea that we were going into a scary terrorist war zone in the middle east.
+Our friends and families were concerned about our visit, we had to keep assuring them we would be fine and that Israel isn’t dangerous despite what they’ve heard on the media or whatever it was that gave them the idea that we were going into a scary terrorist war zone.

 We were delighted to have had the opportunity to go experience this country for ourselves thanks to the Travel Blogger Exchange convention being held in Jerusalem where Scott and I both spoke at like in the Philippines a few months back.
 Our time in Israel was actually incredible, with the exception of a few days of a press trip gone bad, and full of enriching learning experiences – cultural, historical, and just experiencing a place for ourselves despite what the media says.